FCSS - Supports for Community

 High Country Wellness Coalition

-The goal of healthy communities is to promote the well-being and health of communities by working together at the local level.
-We are a group of dedicated citizens who work to promote wellness in Black Diamond, Turner Valley and area.
-We focus on projects that contribute to a healthy community.
+This coalition is a group of dedicated citizens who work to promote wellness in Black Diamond, Turner Valley and area.
+They focus on projects that contribute to a healthy community, supporting wellness through partnerships, initiatives, and education.
 Meetings are held in the Action Centre in the basement of Oilfields Hospital.

 The High Country Wellness Coalition 2011 Resource Guide can be viewed here, or hard copies are availble at the Town Office as well as several other locations throughout the community.